Nagpur: Rail

 Railways started in Nagpur way back in 1867 when portion of Bombay-Bhusaval-Nagpur line was opened for traffic and train service from Nagpur to Calcutta was started in 1881.
 Today, a total of 254 trains stop at Nagpur railway station.
-These include passenger, express, mail, Duronto, Rajdhani, Garib Rath trains.
+These include Passenger, Express/Mail, Duronto, Rajdhani, Garib Rath, Humsafar Express, Vande Bharat Express trains.
 Of these 65 are daily trains and 22 terminate/originate from Nagpur.
 Almost 160,000 passengers board/leave Nagpur Railway Station Nagpur railway station, one of the oldest and busiest Stations of India was inaugurated in its present from on 15 January 1925 by the then Governor Sir Frank.
-Apart from the Nagpur railway station, Ajni railway station and Itwari railway station are the important stations of the city.
-Other railway stations in the city include Ajni, Motibagh, Kalamna, Itwari and Godhani.
+Apart from the Nagpur railway station, Ajni railway station and Itwari railway station are the important stations in the city.
+Other railway stations in the city include Motibagh, Kamptee, Kalamna, Khapri and Godhani.
 Nagpur-Ajni rail route which is just 3 km long, is the shortest train run in Indian Railways primarily meant for crew to travel from Nagpur station to the workshop at Ajni.

 The city is the divisional headquarters for the Central Railway and South East Central Railway Zone of Indian Railways.
 Nagpur is a city with two divisional headquarters, a rare distinction it shares with Lucknow, which has headquarters for two different divisions in Northern Railway zone and North Eastern Railway zone.